ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 Each GLUE URI MUST be globally unique.

+A business entity can be identified by multiple GLUE URIs, but each GLUE URI can only refer to a single business entity.

 It is assumed that most registered organizational entity identification schemes already handle any necessary namespacing as part of the External Identifier.
 However, if collisions are possible within the set of possible external